Azure-Samples/hdinsight-aks/flink/MergeTwoDataStreams(Rides and Fares)/README.md

 ## Purpose of this test

-The goal of this blog is to join together the TaxiRide and TaxiFare records for each ride.
+The goal of this blog is to merge two DataStreams in Apache Flink using Flink DataStream API to join together the TaxiRide and TaxiFare records for each ride.

 ## Set up testing environment